 The Process, as a team-building strategy, was not complicated enough to be very interesting.
 Moment by moment and deal by deal, it absolutely was, but on its own merits there is no philosophical depth to it, let alone any finer human attribute on the order of courage or belief.
 It's just an attempt to, as Hinkie has it, "gain a competitive advantage that had a chance to be lasting."
 It's a thing a business does.
 All the triumphal tootling that Hinkie retroactively wraps this in looks ridiculous and strained because it is ridiculous and strained.
 The Process as Hinkie undertook it was a business gambit, and is interesting in that way and as that thing, and only as that.
 But also that is not all that The Process is, or what it means.

-What is interesting about The Process, and what is vital about it, is less about the strategic territory it staked out and more about the various weird human beings that have homesteaded upon it.
+What is interesting about The Process, and what is vital about it, is less about the strategic territory that it staked out and more about the various weird human beings that have homesteaded in that space.
 The human resources that cycled through the Sixers roster during The Process years each left some idiosyncratic mark on it; the few that stayed became a part of the deeper human work of becoming a team.
 The people that stuck around through The Process used those years of abjection as an excuse to dream of a brighter future; in doing all that, in their various fan communities, they built in the hopeless present a new and communal vision of what it meant to care about a basketball team.
 All of this meaning and rude beauty was catalyzed not by Success but by failure.
-Not failure as Success Studies understands it—the humanizing stuff from early in a rich man's memoir, the corporate value that is really just a synonym for being rich enough to carry a certain amount of risk—but failure as it is lived and understood here in the world.
+Not failure as Success Studies understands it—the humanizing stuff from early in a rich man's memoir, the corporate value that is really just a synonym for being rich enough to carry a certain amount of risk—but something more like real failure as it is lived and understood here in the world.
 There is nothing inherently ennobling, let alone strategic, about losing to Sacramento by 21 points on a Tuesday night.
-The interesting thing about it, always, is what we make of it, and the shelter and tools that they fashion from the shards of that failure.
+The interesting thing about it, always, is what we make of loss, and the shelter and tools that we fashion from the shards of that failure.
 Incidentally, that also happens to be the dramatic action of more or less every interesting story that has ever been told.
-Success, as Success Studies understands it, is boring—it's neutered and neutral and crushingly narcissistic, isolated and wary and terrified, but mostly it seems like no fun at all.
+Success, as Success Studies understands it, is boring—it's neutered and neutral and crushingly narcissistic, isolated and wary and terrified, but mostly no fun at all.
 Compared to that, failure seems like a much more appealing proposition.

 Want to read more stories like this from VICE Sports?
 Subscribe to our daily newsletter.